Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Introduction

-Broadly speaking, researchers in West Iranian dialectology have developed a set of diagnostics for marking individual words as loans in specific languages, but some of these diagnostics are better founded than others; in general, the picture is often so noisy, and these heuristics are so tightly intertwined, that all the facts cannot be qualitatively resolved within a traditional comparative-historical framework.
-We propose an alternative way of analyzing West Iranian data that integrates insights from the comparative method with probabilistic modeling.
-While previous research has tended to make hard decisions regarding a language's regular reflexes of sound change, this study avoids this approach; instead, we employ a quantitative approach intended to let regular behavior fall out of the data.
+Researchers in West Iranian dialectology have developed a set of diagnostics for marking individual words as loans in specific languages, but some of these diagnostics are better founded than others; in general, the picture is often so noisy, and these heuristics are so tightly intertwined, that all the facts cannot be qualitatively resolved within a traditional comparative-historical framework.
+I propose an alternative way of analyzing West Iranian data that integrates insights from the comparative method with probabilistic modeling.
+While previous research has tended to make hard decisions regarding a language's regular reflexes of sound change, this study avoids this approach; instead, I employ a quantitative approach intended to let regular behavior fall out of the data.

 This paper investigates this variation in historical phonology across etymological reflexes and languages on a large scale.
-Specifically, we use a Bayesian probabilistic model, the Hierarchical Dirichlet Process (HDP), to reduce the dimensionality of the data seen within and across languages into a set of latent, unobserved components representing dialect membership which can be shared by multiple languages.
+Specifically, I use a Bayesian probabilistic model, the Hierarchical Dirichlet Process (HDP), to reduce the dimensionality of the data seen within and across languages into a set of latent, unobserved components representing dialect membership which can be shared by multiple languages.
 The HDP is non-parametric, meaning that there is no upper bound on the number of latent features inferred.
 Both languages and phonological variants are associated with the presence of a latent feature.
-This allows us to identify potential networks of language contact across our dataset.
+This allows us to identify potential networks of language contact across the dataset.

 This methodology sheds light on a number of unresolved issues in the literature on West Iranian dialectology.
-We find, unsurprisingly, that West Iranian languages show admixture (to differing degrees) from two major dialect components, roughly corresponding to Northwest and Southwest Iranian dialect groups.
-We provisionally resolve a small number of questions regarding the dialectal provenance of certain types of sound change; while the impact of our results is potentially limited due to the relatively small size of our data, our results are interpretable, and the methodology we use is promising.
-We discuss future directions for models of this sort.
+I find, unsurprisingly, that West Iranian languages show admixture (to differing degrees) from two major dialect components, roughly corresponding to Northwest and Southwest Iranian dialect groups.
+I provisionally resolve a small number of questions regarding the dialectal provenance of certain types of sound change; while the impact of this paper's results is somewhat limited due to the relatively small size of the data used, the results are interpretable, and the methodology I use is promising.
+I discuss future directions for models of this sort.

 This paper is structured as follows: Section \ref{WIr} introduces the concept of West Iranian and the languages surveyed by this paper.
 Section \ref{WIrPhon} gives a condensed overview of the problems posed by West Iranian historical phonology for the traditional comparative method of historical linguistics.
 Section \ref{WIrPhonDetail} provides an in-depth (but not exhaustive) catalogue of sound changes in West Iranian languages, pinpointing a few problematic examples where traditional methodologies have led researchers to potentially unjustified conclusions regarding language contact within Iranian.
 Sections \ref{HDP}--\ref{inference} provide a conceptual overview of the HDP and related models, highlighting their relevance to the issues outlined in the previous section; an outline of the rationale for the model used in this paper; and a high-level description of the inference procedure employed.
 Results and discussion follow in sections \ref{results}--\ref{discussion}; technical details of the model employed can be found in the Appendix.